 Will it fit my saw?

 Probably.
-If your saw is less than 28-1/2" deep (measured along the miter slot) and has flat surfaces at the front and rear that are square to the top, you should be in good shape.
+Every installation is different, but if your saw's table has flat surfaces at the front and rear that are square to the top and the front-to-rear depth measurement along the miter slot is within the ranges listed below, you should be in good shape.

 How easy is it to install?

 It mostly depends on whether 32" ripping capacity is enough, or if you need 52".
-The TS-LS 32" has more than enough capacity to build standard size kitchen and bathroom cabinets.
-Shop space can also be a deciding factor, and the TS-LS 52" will be a tight fit in smaller shops.
-Before shoehorning a high-capacity system into a small work space, consider that it takes an open area of roughly 11ft x 18ft to maneuver and rip or crosscut 4'x8' sheet goods regardless of the style of saw or brand of rip fence.
+The 32" TS-LS has enough capacity to build standard kitchen and bathroom cabinets.
+Shop space can also be a deciding factor, and the 52" TS-LS will be a tight fit in smaller shops... check out the TS-LS Saw Fence Layout diagrams for more info.
+Before squeezing a high-capacity system into a small workspace, consider that it takes an open area of roughly 11ft x 18ft to maneuver and rip or crosscut 4'x8' sheet goods regardless of the style of saw or brand of rip fence.

-The rails on the TS-LS 32" are 72" long, and the overall width is 102" when positioner's carriage is extended for maximum rip.
+Check out the TS-LS Saw Fence Layout diagrams for details.
+The rails on the 32"-capacity TS-LS is 72" long, and the overall width is 102" when the positioner's carriage is extended for the maximum rip.
 The right-hand ends of the rails are typically set 45" from the blade.

-The TS-LS 52" has 92" rails, and the overall width is 122" when set for maximum rip.
+The 52"-capacity TS-LS has 92" rails, and the overall width is 122" when set for maximum rip.
 The right-hand ends of the rails are typically set 65" from the blade.

 When are support legs necessary?

-Legs are not necessary when installing the TS-LS 32" on floor-standing contractor's saws or cabinet saws.
+It depends on the table saw's weight, but legs usually aren't necessary when installing the 32" TS-LS on floor-standing contractor's saws or cabinet saws.
 Support legs are also not needed when installing our left-side TS router table.
-Legs are required when mounting a substantial extension or a TS router table to the right of the saw on all but the heaviest cabinet saws, and some support is required whenever the 92" rails are installed or the 72" rails positioned further to the right than on a typical installation.
+Legs ARE required when mounting a substantial extension table or a TS router table to the right of the saw on all but the heaviest cabinet saws and some support is required whenever the 92" rails are installed or when the 72" rails are positioned further to the right than normal.

 Does it require side tables?